Company/Alliance: FutureGen Alliance, US Department of Energy, State of Illinois, Ameren Energy Resources, Babcock&Wilcox, American Air Liquide

-CO2 Fate: 30 miles pipline to Sequestration in deep saline aquifers in Morgan County, IL.
+CO2 Fate: 30 mile onshore pipeline to sequestration in deep saline aquifers near Jacksonville in Morgan County, IL.

 Total cost of the project is estimated to be $1.65 billion.

-FutureGen 2.0 is an oxyfuel retrofit of a recently idled facility in Illinois.
-The power plant's unit 4 steam turbine of in excellent condition and the Alliance is currently maintaing the plant in retrofit-ready condition.
+FutureGen 2.0 is an oxyfuel retrofit of a recently idled 65 year old facility in Illinois.
+The power plant's unit 4 steam turbine of in excellent condition and the Alliance is maintaining the plant in retrofit-ready condition.
 It is expected that the plant's new boiler, air separation unit, CO2 purification and compression unit would deliver 90% CO2 capture and eliminate most SOx, NOx, mercury and particulate emissions.

 Following the successful completion of the first phase, in February 2013, the Energy Department announced the beginning of Phase II of the project development with a new cooperative agreement between the FutureGen Industrial Alliance and the Department of Energy.
 This means that the the FutureGen project has government support as it moves into the phase III phase: deployment of the project.

 The FutureGen Alliance has selected Morgan County, Illinois as the preferred location for the FutureGen 2.0 CO2 storage site (February 2011).
 An underground pipeline is planned to carry the CO2 about 30 miles to the injection site in deep saline aquifers.